mikong/rails-hotels-data-merge/README.md

 * Not implemented:
   * Cache data from Supplier to prevent Supplier request on every hotels request.
+  * Read timeout for API requests to Supplier wasn't added

 ### Delivering the data